Is your rose dying? I will show you how to save a dying rose bush plant. It is easy and so satisfying to save a rose from dying!

-Place your shovel far enough back you can preserve as much roots as possible.
+Place your shovel far enough back you can preserve as many roots as possible.

-Dig all the way around then pop the rose out of the ground.
+Dig all the way around the root ball then push the shovel down under it and pop the rose out of the ground.

 As you can see here, mine had no roots left.

 I am seriously worried that this rose will not recover.
-There is barely a couple tiny hair like roots left so my efforts to save this dying rose may be fruitless.
+There are barely a couple of tiny hair-like roots left so my efforts to save this dying rose may be fruitless.

 Prune and pot Rose

-Fill a 5 gallon bucket or container large enough to place rose in and let it soak for a day to re-hydrate well.
+Fill a 5-gallon bucket or container large enough to place the rose in and let it soak while you prep the pot.